ICOS-Carbon-Portal/data/README.md

 	[info] - Parsing 'FA-Lso_EC_201202040437_L03_F12.csv' gives EtcFilename with correct toString [info] - Parsing 'BE-Lon_BM_20170815_L99_F01.dat' gives EtcFilename with correct toString

 Please note that Eddy flux files (EC data type), being half-hourly rather than daily, are treated specially.
 They are not uploaded by the facade to CP immediately.
 Instead, they are kept in the staging area until a complete daily set (for certain station, logger id, and file id) has been uploaded.
 After that, the daily file set gets zip-archived and uploaded to CP as a single data object with a time-stripped filename.
+Additionally, there exists a deadline time of day (04:00 UTC at the time of writing) when even incomplete daily sets are packaged and uploaded.

 To observe the effect of the FA-Lso upload on the Carbon Portal metadata, you can inspect search results in the [portal](https://data.icos-cp.eu/portal/#search?station=%5B%22Test%20station%20(fake)%22%5D) webapp.